juliangruber/code-to-test-ratio/README.md

 # code-to-test-ratio

-Get the code to test ratio of a project!
+Get the code to test ratio of any project!
 This also works for Non-JavaScript code.

 ## Usage